 Competency 8: Understand the importance of demonstrating the ability to advocate for personal, family, and community health.
-(C, PH, F) NHES 8 ranniy, and community Suggested Objectives Suggested Teaching Strategies Suggested Assessment Strategies Explain ways to improve community health and techniques for conserving natural Teacher will use the Recycling Begins with You curriculum guide to teach students about recycling paper.
-Guide can be adapted for eighth grade.
-Teacher Observation resources.
+(C, PH, F) NHES 8 family, and community 1 Suggested Objectives Suggested Teaching Strategies Suggested Assessment Strategies Explain ways to improve Teacher will use the Recycling Begins with You Teacher Observation community health and curriculum guide to teach students about recycling techniques for paper.
+Guide can be adapted for eighth grade. conserving natural resources.
 Organize a school-wide recycling program.
-Identify services for people who abuse drugs.
-Have students use the SAMHSA Substance Abuse Treatment Facilities Locator to find services in the community for people who abuse drugs.
-Teacher Observation Invite a substance abuse service worker to speak to students about the services offered in the community.
-Explain ways students can help friends who may exhibit signs of Discuss suicidal tendencies with students.
-Have students research suicide using the link provided below.
-Art/Poster Rubric - Appendix A suicide.
+Identify services for Have students use the SAMHSA Substance Abuse Teacher Observation people who abuse drugs.
+Treatment Facilities Locator to find services in the community for people who abuse drugs.
+Invite a substance abuse service worker to speak to students about the services offered in the community.
+Explain ways students Discuss suicidal tendencies with students.
+Have Art/Poster Rubric - can help friends who students research suicide using the link provided below.
+Appendix A may exhibit signs of suicide.
 Warning Signs of Suicide Have students create a display board about suicidal tendencies and list ways to help that person.